microsoft/fhir-proxy/scripts/gettingStarted.md

-# FHIR-Proxy Scripts Readme.md
+# FHIR-Proxy Getting Started Readme.md

-Script purpose and order of execution
+Script purpose, order of execution and other steps necessary to get up and running with FHIR-Proxy

 ## Prerequisites

 These scripts will gather (and export) information necessary to the proper operation of the FHIR-Proxy and will store that information into the Keyvault installed by the script (deployfhirproxy.bash)
  - Prerequisites:  Azure API for FHIR
  - Prerequisites:  Clone the FHIR-Proxy repo from GitHub [instructions](https://github.com/microsoft/fhir-proxy#deploying-your-own-fhir-proxy)

 ```azurecli
 git clone https://github.com/microsoft/fhir-proxy
 ```